Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Conclusions

 We make a few assumptions and simplifications in creating the mock \textit{Gaia} DR4 catalog which will be different from the actual \textit{Gaia} DR4.
 Here we outline those points and the potential effect on the actual data analysis with real \textit{Gaia} data. \begin{itemize} \item We assume all sources in \textit{Gaia} will be observed exactly 80 times, roughly the sky-averaged expected number of observations.
 This is not the case for the real data.
 Each source will be observed roughly $60$--$140$ times depending on the the source's ecliptic latitude.
 If the high-cadence region has a larger/smaller overlap with the region of higher stellar density (e.g.~Galactic plane), then we would expect more/fewer lensing events discovered compared to the mock catalog. \item We assume \textit{Gaia} only records the one-dimensional offset along the AL direction for all stars.
 This is not true for the brightest stars.
 They will have the full two-dimensional trajectory in the AL and AC direction recorded.
 However, the uncertainty in the AC direction is orders of magnitude worse than that of the AL direction due to design of the telescope.
 This will only improve sensitivity of the brightest stars by a small margin. \item The AL uncertainties we adopt in the mock catalog are the projected optimal uncertainties of DR4 reported in \textit{Gaia} EDR3.
-If the actual uncertainties are different, the sensitivity projections in this work will be affected accordingly. \item We only inject astrophysical BHs as background when forecasting the constraints on compact DM.
-In reality, there will be other astrophysical background such as neutron stars, white dwarfs, brown dwarfs, binaries etc. They could affect our projection although we argued that the effect will be marginal (see appendix~\ref{sec:other_compact}). \item We only use the effects of astrometric lensing for finding compact lens in this work. \textit{Gaia} DR4 will also release time-series photometric measurements of the stars.
+If the actual uncertainties are different, the sensitivity projections in this work will be affected accordingly. \item We only inject astrophysical BHs for our search for compact objects.
+In reality, there will be other compact objects, such as neutron stars, white dwarfs, brown dwarfs, and faint main sequence stars.
+These objects could affect our projection, although we argue that their effect will be marginal (see appendix~\ref{sec:other_compact}).
+Potential contamination due to these other sources must nevertheless be carefully accounted for when DR4 is released and real data is available. \item We only use the effects of astrometric lensing for finding compact lens in this work. \textit{Gaia} DR4 will also release time-series photometric measurements of the stars.
 Although \textit{Gaia}'s photometric capabilities are not optimal for lensing searches, a combination of its photometric and astrometric measurements will likely lead to more precise lens parameters and potentially stronger discovery potential, especially for low-mass lenses for which strong lensing events are more common. \end{itemize}

 Beyond the single-source blip search outlined here, it is also interesting to consider events in which a non-luminous lens affects the astrometric trajectory of \emph{multiple sources} in a short time interval.
 Such events may not be detectable by probing for solitary blips, since the lensing deflection of any given source might be too small to be statistically significant.
 Furthermore, observing two or more sources undergoing gravitational lensing due to the same lens would likely yield a much better determination of the physical parameters of the lens.
 Conventional likelihood optimization, as used in this work, is likely not computationally feasible for carrying out a ``multi-blip'' search due to the number of free parameters in such a model.
 Machine learning tools will likely accelerate the pattern recognition of those correlated lensing deflections---an avenue we will explore in future work.